-When you are admitted, you will be asked to file any advance directives that you have previously executed.
-Those documents – and your wishes – will be made part of your medical record while staying at Franciscan St. Francis Health.
+When you are admitted to our facility, you will be asked to file any advance directives that you have previously executed.
+Those documents – and your wishes – will be made part of your medical record during your stay at Franciscan St. Elizabeth Health.

 In the state of Indiana, you may choose one or more of these advance directives: